 Tip: While having to move into a care home can be a daunting prospect, you shouldn’t let this prevent you from requesting an assessment.
 Local authorities are expected to place an individual’s choices, as well as their wellbeing, at the forefront of any recommendation made.

-Once the needs assessment has been carried out, the social services team will then need to work out how your care package will be funded.
+In England, Wales and Northern Ireland, once the needs assessment has been carried out, the social services team will then need to work out how your care package will be funded.
 This is known formally as ‘financial assessment.’
 They will look at your income and capital (including savings and property) to understand your ability to pay for your care yourself, and from this, how much you will be required to pay.

 The financial eligibility thresholds (also known as capital limits) are different across the UK.
 If your total capital exceeds these amounts, you will be required to pay for your own care until the value of your capital depletes to below these levels.
 The thresholds are:

 £23,250 in England and Northern Ireland (2019/20).
 If your capital is between £14,250 and £23,250, you will have to contribute towards the costs of your care.

 - £50,000 in Wales (2019/20).